We at dogsblog.com recognise that the global Coronavirus pandemic is causing massive disruption to all areas of life.

 Worried about what happens when you go back to work and the kids go back to school in 6/18 months?

 No problem.
 Your dog should be well settled by then.
 You will be no different to millions of people who have kids, jobs and a dog.
 It’s achievable.
+Concerned about getting veterinary treatment during the crisis?
+Emergency vets are always available and online veterinary consultations are now easier than ever.

 Worried that shelters won’t be open or you won’t be able to find out what dogs are available?